 MGL models twelve month liquidity stress scenarios for the MGL Group, the MBL Group and the Non-Banking Group to ensure that sufficient liquidity is available in each part of its business.
-See "Management's discussion and analysis of results of operation and financial condition - Liquidity" for further information on our liquidity policies and principles.
+See "Management's Discussion and Analysis of Results of Operation and Financial Condition - Liquidity" for further information on our liquidity policies and principles.

-APRA's final prudential standards and practice guides implementing the global liquidity standards issued by the Basel Committee in the Basel III framework came into effect on January 1, 2014 (and were amended in November 2014).
+APRA's final prudential standards and practice guides implementing the global liquidity standards issued by the Basel Committee in the Basel III framework came into effect on January 1, 2014 (and were last amended in November 2014).
 In line with the liquidity standards contained within the Basel III framework, APRA introduced the Liquidity Coverage Ratio ("LCR") as part of its liquidity framework, which became a minimum prudential requirement for ADIs on January 1, 2015.

-The LCR requires HQLA to be held to cover net cash outflows under a combined 'idiosyncratic' and market-wide stress scenario lasting 30 calendar days and applies specifically to the MBL Group.
+The LCR requires HQLA to be held to cover net cash outflows under a combined 'idiosyncratic' and marketwide stress scenario lasting 30 calendar days and applies specifically to the MBL Group.
 In its implementation of the LCR, APRA adopted the Basel III rules text in full, with the exception of certain items where APRA has made use of the national discretion allowed by the rules or where APRA has departed from the rules text to reflect circumstances particular to Australia.
 Items under the first category include not expanding the definition of HQLA to include any 'level 2' HQLA, an additional cash outflow rate for high run off less stable retail deposits, certain contingent funding obligations and the method of calculating collateral flows related to the valuation of derivatives.
 Items under the second category include the treatment of self-managed superannuation fund deposits and recognition of head office liquidity to support Australian branches of foreign banks.

 As a consequence of the Basel III definition of HQLA, the only assets that qualify as HQLA for the purposes of satisfying Australian dollar LCR requirements are cash, balances held with the RBA and Australian Government and semi-government securities.
 APRA has acknowledged that the supply of Australian Commonwealth Government and semi-government securities in Australia is relatively limited.
 In response, APRA and the RBA have agreed to allow ADIs, if approved by APRA, to establish a committed secured liquidity facility ("CLF") with the RBA (which is an Alternative Liquidity Approach (ALA) (defined in the Basel III liquidity rules) that expands the regulatory definition of HQLA in jurisdictions where there is a structural shortfall of otherwise Basel III-qualifying HQLA, as is the case in Australia).
 The commitment of the RBA under the CLF to each relevant participating ADI ("CLF participant") has been available since January 1, 2015.
+APRA has approved MBL's use of a CLF with the RBA to use in its LCR calculations.